voxel-public/KallistiOS/utils/dc-chain/doc/bsd.md

 	```
 	cd /opt/toolchains/dc/kos/utils/dc-chain/
 	```
-3. Alter the `Makefile.cfg` file options to your liking.
+3. (Optional) Copy and alter the `Makefile.cfg` file options to your liking.

 4. Enter the following to start downloading and building toolchain:
 	```